Fourth Grade Learning Basket Activities

 This Book Thinks You’re a Math Genius

-Again, I initially purchased this awesome book for our summer homeschooling plans, which fizzled out in July due to the girls’ crazy gymnastics schedules.
+Again, I initially purchased This Book Thinks You’re a Math Genius for our summer homeschooling plans, which fizzled out in July due to the girls’ crazy gymnastics schedules.
 On the positive side, Lilly’s been enjoying tackling the projects on her own, making it a great learning basket resource.

 Fraction Game and Math Word Problems